Projul vs Buildertrend

 Projul vs Buildertrend: Which Construction Software Is Worth Your Money in 2026?

-Projul vs Buildertrend: Projul gives contractors flat-rate pricing starting at $4,788/yr with every core feature included on day one.
-Buildertrend locks estimating and change orders behind a $499/mo tier.
+Projul vs Buildertrend: Projul publishes flat-rate pricing starting at $4,788/yr with every core feature included on day one.
+Buildertrend removed all published pricing in 2026 and now quotes based on your annual construction volume, the same model Procore uses.
 Built by a contractor, Projul is designed for crew adoption across all trades.

-What Buildertrend Costs in 2026 (The Full Picture)
+What Buildertrend Costs in 2026: The Volume-Based Model

-Projul has three plans.
+Projul publishes three flat-rate plans on the pricing page.
 Every plan has no per-user fees, unlimited projects, and no onboarding fees.

 Core: $4,788/yr Estimating, scheduling, job costing, change orders, QuickBooks sync, client portal, mobile app with Spanish-language support.